How I Learned to Stop Giving a Shit and Love Mindless Self Indulgence

-How I Learned to Stop Giving a Shit and Love Mindless Self Indulgence is the fifth and final studio album by Mindless Self Indulgence.
+How I Learned to Stop Giving a Shit and Love Mindless Self Indulgence is the sixth studio album by American electropunk band Mindless Self Indulgence.
 The album was funded through a Kickstarter campaign started on October 25, 2012, which reached its goal on December 24, 2012.
 After several demos were released via YouTube, the album began production.
 The cover art and track listing were released for people who had backed the campaign on March 12, 2013.
 Digital downloads from Kickstarter were released on March 13, 2013.
 The official album release occurred on May 14, 2013.
 The album was released through Metropolis Records with a bonus track; a cover of Supertramp's "The Logical Song".
 The name of the record is a reference to the film Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb and a reflection of the band "being themselves and loving the work that they do".

 Critical reception

 The album generally received positive reviews.
-David Jeffries of Allmusic described the album as "the loudest, angriest, and most creative kraken since their 2005 album You'll Rebel to Anything," while also writing: "Think Ministry on helium and without the "do good" attitude, then sign up for duty, but only if your karma can take a significant hit."
+David Jeffries of AllMusic described the album as "the loudest, angriest, and most creative kraken since their 2005 album You'll Rebel to Anything", while also writing: "Think Ministry on helium and without the "do good" attitude, then sign up for duty, but only if your karma can take a significant hit."
 Derek Staples of Consequence of Sound wrote: "Although MSI’s messages generally lack the depth of electro-punk/industrial brethren like KMFDM, they’re still capable of divulging wisdom beneath a cloak of tongue-in-cheek satire."